chandratan03/news-backend/README.md

-The project revolves around retrieving news from APIs, loading it into a database, and serving the data for the frontend.
+The project is about retrieving news from APIs, loading it into a database, and serving the data for the frontend.

 This backend project serves as the API for this [frontend project] (https://github.com/chandratan03/news-frontend)
 - https://content.guardianapis.com/search